spotlightpa/poor-richard/content/_index.md

 +++
-title = "Welcome to Spotlight PA" description = "Holding powerful private and public forces across Pennsylvania to account through urgent and compelling investigative journalism" hero-content = "**Spotlight PA** holds powerful private and public forces across Pennsylvania to account through urgent and compelling investigative journalism."
+title = "Investigative journalism for Pennsylvania." description = "Together we can hold the powerful accountable."

 [menu.main]
     name = "Home"